L-1B Processing Time Nebraska Service Center 2026

 Quick Answer

-The L-1B visa category is designed for intracompany transferees in specialized knowledge positions.
-However, the data available does not contain specific processing time information for L-1B visas at the Nebraska Service Center or any USCIS service center for 2026.
-To obtain accurate current processing times, applicants should consult the USCIS official processing times tool or contact the Nebraska Service Center directly.
+The L-1B visa is an intracompany transferee visa for specialized knowledge workers, but the provided data does not contain specific processing time information for L-1B cases at the Nebraska Service Center or any USCIS service center as of April 2026.
+To obtain current processing times for your specific case, you should check the USCIS website directly or contact the Nebraska Service Center.

 Current Processing Times

-To find current L-1B processing times, applicants should:
+To find current L-1B processing times, you should:

 By Service Center